 - Listen to Disney vs Universal Orlando Podcast Episode

 - Which has better thrill rides, Disney or Universal?

-- Is Universal or Disney best for small kids?
+- Is Universal Orlando or Disney World best for small kids?

 - Is Disney Dining better than Universal’s Restaurants?

 - Price Difference Between Disney World and Universal Orlando

 - Would we choose Disney World or Universal Orlando?